From Language Models over Tokens to Language Models over Characters: Introduction

 The most likely next \emph{character} ought to be \charfont{d} as \charfont{Hello,{\textvisiblespace}world} is a common expression (popularized in educational material).
-However, the most likely token is \charfont{Hello,{\textvisiblespace}worlwide}, an apparent misspelling of \charfont{worldwide}.\footnote{The misspelling is a testament to the extent to which the tokenized prompt is out-of-distribution.} Unfortunately, token healing's strategy of backing up by a single token cannot salvage the poor tokenization as \tokenfont[75]{l} is still the most common next token that is consistent with the string \charfont{l}.
+However, the most likely \emph{token} results in \charfont{Hello,{\textvisiblespace}worlwide}, an apparent misspelling of \charfont{worldwide}.\footnote{The misspelling is a testament to the extent to which the tokenized prompt is out-of-distribution.} Unfortunately, token healing's strategy of backing up by a single token cannot salvage the poor tokenization as \tokenfont[75]{l} is still the most common next token that is consistent with the string \charfont{l}.
+Thus, after generating \tokenfont[75]{l}, we are back where we started, generating $[ \tokenfont[15496]{Hello}, \tokenfont[11]{,}, \tokenfont[476]{{\textvisiblespace}wor}, \tokenfont[75]{l}, \tokenfont[4421]{wide} ]$.